George Ring

 George Ring (9 April 1770 – 4 May 1865) was an English professional cricketer who made two known appearances in first-class cricket matches in 1796.
 He was the younger brother of Joey Ring.

 Ring was born at Darenth near Dartford in Kent in 1770.
 He played both of his first-class matches for England sides at Dandelion Paddock, Margate in 1796.
+Professionally he worked as a huntsman for Sir Horatio Mann, a significant Kent patron of cricket, and as a gamekeeper, including for Earl Cornwallis.
+He later became a farmer.
 He died at Bethersden in Kent in 1865 aged 95.